IASSIST Standing Committees are responsible for the day-to-day running of the organization.

 Interest Groups share information on specific subjects with the larger IASSIST membership and serve as a forum of discussion between as well as during annual meetings.

-Read more about IASSIST Interest Groups and see the Interest Group Checklist.
+Read more about IASSIST Interest Groups and how to establish one in the Interest Group Checklist.

 The central purpose of the IASSIST-Geo interest group is to create a network for members focused on issues of geospatial data as related to the social sciences.
 Expected outcomes include developing a connected and informed group, opportunities for professional development through training, shared professional tools, resources for all IASSIST members to make use of, both members and non-members of the IG, and an elevated awareness of social sciences and place.